Viburnums That You Can Plant | TN Nursery

 The Arrowwood, Viburnum Dentatum, is a popular shrub often used as a border for a yard because of the whole multi-stemmed nature of the plant.
 Growing to heights and widths between five and nine feet, the Arrowwood begins providing interest in a yard with white flowers appearing during the Spring between May and June.
 The shrub grows best in partial shade, but the Arrowwood will also tolerate whole sun areas growing; during the Fall, the white flowers are replaced by fruits that turn from green to red and blue, attracting birds and other wildlife.

 A larger species of viburnum is the Possum haw.
 Viburnum nudum can grow up to 10 feet high and wide in partial and complete sun areas of a yard.
-The Possum haw is native to the eastern and southern regions of the U.S. and is often confused with more giant trees, such as the dogwood.
 This species of viburnum tolerate some periods of drought but grows best in soils that are moist and well-drained.
 Possum haw flowers attract birds and butterflies because of their bright white coloring and large amounts of nectar growing from arrow-shaped leaves in a V around the flower buds.

 Viburnum Lentago, better known as the Nannyberry, grows too large, around 14 feet in height and 12 feet in width.
 They are often used in borders to provide privacy from neighbors and high traffic areas—the Nannyberry flowers white blooms in the Spring that later turn into red and blue fruits.
 Nannyberry fruits are a source of food for birds and animals and were often eaten by Native Americans.